-Six sigma is a method that was developed by Motorola in the 1980s when the company had issues satisfying its customers and needed a solution to optimize its manufacturing processes.
+Six sigma is a method as well as a fact-based, data-driven philosophy that was developed by Motorola in the 1980s when the company had issues satisfying its customers and needed a solution to optimize its manufacturing processes and waste reduction while giving a competitive advantage.
 Lean six sigma is a business improvement strategy that integrates two different approaches: Six Sigma and Lean Manufacturing.

-The objective of six sigma is the detection and elimination of the causes responsible for the failures or issues in the processes that affect the critical characteristics of the products or services that are of vital importance for the clients.
+The objective of six sigma is the detection and elimination of the types of waste also known as the causes responsible for the failures or issues in the processes that affect the critical characteristics of the products or services that are of vital importance for the clients.
 Its engine is the powerful DMAIC process: Define, Measure, Analyze, Improve and Control.

-Let’s break down lean six sigma into its respective parts to get a better understanding:
+Let’s break down lean and six sigma into its respective parts to get a better understanding:

-- Lean refers to the agility of a process, the speed at which inputs are transformed into outputs.
+- Lean refers to the Lean approach, the agility of a process, the speed at which inputs are transformed into outputs.

 - Sigma refers to the Greek letter σ, which stands for standard deviation.
 In statistics, standard deviation measures the amount of variation or dispersion of a set of values.